 This historical snapshot highlights how the RBA adapts its policies based on the economic climate.
 We can see how rates fell dramatically during the global financial crisis and how they have been raised to fight inflation in recent years.

 The pandemic brought another twist as well.
 Rates were slashed to a record low in 2020 to bolster the economy.
 However, by 2022 and 2023, inflation was a pressing concern.
 The RBA responded with a series of eight rate hikes, pushing the Cash Rate from its low of 0.10% in April 2022 to 4.35% by December 2023.
-The latest increase, in February 2023, further emphasised the RBA’s commitment to curbing inflation, even amidst global uncertainties.
+The latest increase was in February 2023, with the cash rate held steady at 4.35% through December 2024.
+These measures further emphasised the RBA’s commitment to curbing inflation, even amidst global uncertainties.

-The recent rate hikes are part of the RBA’s ongoing battle against inflation.
-While the future may seem a little unclear right now, understanding the RBA’s actions and their potential impact on your finances can help you make informed decisions for your home loan and overall financial well-being.
+While the future may seem unclear right now, understanding the RBA’s actions and their potential impact on your finances can help you make informed decisions about your home loan and overall financial well-being.

 Here’s a breakdown of what the Big Four banks – ANZ, Commonwealth Bank, National Australia Bank (NAB), and Westpac – are predicting for the peak Cash Rate and the timing of potential future cuts: